moderneinc/springboot-migration-workshop/gradle-plugin-adventure/README.md

 ./gradlew build -x test
 ```

-4. Apply the patch that is in this directory to the build.gradle file
+4. Apply the patch that is in this directory to the build.gradle file.
+This will automatically configure the rewrite Gradle plugin in the repository for you.
+We recommend to look at the differences to understand how it is configured.

 ```
 git apply configure-build.patch